Sadiq al-Gharyani: Opposition

 multiple reports emerged that he awaits arrest by Tripoli Militia leader Haithem Tajouri.

 Militia leader Haithem Tajouri ordered the "seizure of predominantly Islamic - Muslim brotherhood supporting - Misuratan Intelligence personnel" with support of Intelligence officers Opposing the "Islamic Domination of Intelligence apparatus" News agencies have thus reported on August 14, 2016.

-Leaflets have appeared in the streets of Tripoli reportedly showing "NO to the Muslim Brotherhood" with Ghariani's photograph marked with a red Denial symbol.
+Leaflets have appeared in the streets of Tripoli reportedly showing "NO to the Muslim Brotherhood" with Al-Gharyani's photograph marked with a red Denial symbol.